Twasi/twasi-docs/docs/home.md

 ### Twasi-Core

 This is the main application of Twasi.
 It handles the connection to Twitch, loads the plugins that contain the features of Twasi and connects everything together (including Twasi-Panel and the database).
-You could say Twasi-Core is the heart of Twasi.
+Twasi-Core can be seen as the foundation of Twasi.

 ### Twasi Plugins

-Since Twasi is completely modular, the functionality doesn't ship with the application itself (Twasi-Core) but with plugins.
-In this documentation you will learn about Twasi's core concepts and how to write Twasi Plugins and Dependencies in a minimum of time using the Twasi-Plugin-Framework which ships with Twasi-Core.
+Twasi is a completely modular application.
+The functionality doesn't provide with the application itself (Twasi-Core), you need the corresponding plugins.
+This documentation will show you, how to use and create Twasi-plugins with correctly dependencies and using the Twasi-Plugin-Framework which included with Twasi-Core.

 #### Advantages of using a plugin system